 The first step is getting a quote on the cost for us to do the appraisal.
 We will require details on the property, reasons for getting an appraisal and contact information.
 Getting the quote is free and you will be under no obligation to use our appraisal services.

-Once you approve the quote, we will set up an appointment for us to come out and inspect the property.
-We require payment at the time of inspection.
-This usually takes around 45 minutes to an hour, but can be longer depending on the property.
+Once you approve the quote, we will set up an appointment for us to come out and perform a site visit.
+We require payment at this time.
+Our visit usually takes around 45 minutes to an hour, but can be longer depending on the property.

 The rest is done in office.
 We use many market analyzing strategies and talk to industry experts to arrive at our final value, which is all clearly laid out in your final appraisal.